 Breast cancer; answering the questions I had at the time of my diagnosis.
 An honest chat with myself now the seas are calmer.

-When you are first diagnosed with cancer, the first thing that hits you is, unsurprisingly, a wave of intense fear.
+When you are first diagnosed with breast cancer, the first thing that hits you is, unsurprisingly, a wave of intense fear.
 Shortly after that, perhaps even as a part of it, comes a tsunami of questions.
 What is your life going to look like from now on?
 What is chemotherapy and radiotherapy like?
-How (indeed will)you get through it and will life ever get back to normal?
+How (indeed will) you get through it and will life ever get back to normal?
 Like many others, before my own diagnosis I lived in blissful ignorance of the inner workings of the cancer world.
 And suddenly there I was, in the thick of it and with a vast and intimidating unknown lying ahead of me.

 At the start of my fight and throughout my treatment I often searched the future to try and find myself in it.
 I wondered if I would even still be there 2, 5, 10 years down the line.
 I questioned whether chemotherapy would ravage my body and wreck my mental state.
 Whether whatever was left of my time with my daughter was going to be marked by sickness and sadness.
 I didn’t know how I could possibly ever find peace again.